singhkpratham/geocompr/05-geometry-operations.md

 ```

 Sometimes the geographic centroid falls outside the boundaries of their parent objects (think of a doughnut).
-In such cases *point on surface* operations can be used to guarantee the point will be in the parent object (e.g. for labeling irregular multipolygon objects such as island states), as illustrated by the red points in Figure \@ref(fig:centr).
+In such cases *point on surface* operations can be used to guarantee the point will be in the parent object (e.g., for labeling irregular multipolygon objects such as island states), as illustrated by the red points in Figure \@ref(fig:centr).
 Notice that these red points always lie on their parent objects.
 They were created with `st_point_on_surface()` as follows:^[
 A description of how `st_point_on_surface()` works is provided at https://gis.stackexchange.com/q/76498.